xlab-uiuc/acto/README.md

 [CloudLab For Artifact Evaluation](https://docs.cloudlab.us/repeatable-research.html#%28part._aec-members%29)

 If you do not already have a CloudLab account, please apply for one following this [link](https://www.cloudlab.us/signup.php), and ask the SOSP AEC chair to add you to the SOSP AEC project.
+Please let us know if you have trouble accessing cloudlab, we can help set up the experiment and give you access.

 We recommend you to use the machine type, [c6420](https://www.cloudlab.us/instantiate.php?project=Sieve-Acto&profile=acto-cloudlab&refspec=refs/heads/main) (CloudLab profile), which was used by the evaluation.
 Note that the machine may not be available all the time.
 You would need to submit a resource reservation to guarantee the availability of the resource.
 You can also use the alternative machine type via our profile, [c8220](https://www.cloudlab.us/p/Sieve-Acto/acto-cloudlab?refspec=refs/heads/c8220).
 The c8220 machine is available most of the time, but has less memory than c6420.